ivangayton/handbook/Projects/Proposed/geo_odk_contrib.md

 Fortunately, the basic outline of the proposal has already been extensively discussed with the ODK community, and has encountered a generally supportive response.

-- An discussion of the spec for launching forms from map features is [here in this shared doc](https://docs.google.com/document/d/18ICz7gziV-8uiwy_lMDQ5PM_dD_fBmlcJKG_UJsMNUA/edit?usp=sharing) that came out of the ODK summit in Seattle in 2019.
+- An discussion of the spec for launching forms from map features is [here in this shared doc](https://docs.google.com/document/d/18ICz7gziV-8uiwy_lMDQ5PM_dD_fBmlcJKG_UJsMNUA/edit?usp=sharing) that came out of the ODK summit in Seattle in 2019. **N.B.** the following section mostly recapitulates the proposal from this document.
 - [Here's an ODK forum discussion of geo in ODK](https://forum.getodk.org/t/collect-v1-23-offline-vector-basemap-questions/21278/6).
 - [Here's a shared doc outlining potential future directions for geo in ODK](https://docs.google.com/document/d/1OBWEOe_KRBldhyy80KuLPGnPM0WxKy6n81bLxGBgNCY/edit?usp=sharing).
 A lot of this has already been implemented (yay!) but there's more that's possible, and has a good chance of acceptance from the ODK community given the long history of engagement here.
 This one also contains multiple links to other relevant resources and discussions.